ChalmersGU-AI-course/AI-lecture-slides/lecture3.md

 - {:.fragment} The goal would be to find an optimal configuration
   - e.g., for 8-queens, where no queen is threatened
 -
-- {:.fragment} This takes constant space, and is suitable for online and offline search
+- {:.fragment} *Iterative improvement algorithms take constant space*

 -----